Windies poised to end long drought but Brathwaite urges calm

-Windies poised to end long drought but Brathwaite urges calmThursday, August 19, 2021
+Windies poised to end long drought but Brathwaite urges calmFriday, August 20, 2021

 |

-KINGSTON, Jamaica (CMC) — Phlegmatic captain Kraigg Brathwaite has urged calm from his players ahead of Friday's start of the second Test, as West Indies take aim at their first Test series win over Pakistan in 21 years.
+KINGSTON, Jamaica (CMC) — Phlegmatic Captain Kraigg Brathwaite has urged calm from his players ahead of today's start of the second Test as West Indies take aim at their first Test series win over Pakistan in 21 years.

 A nail-biting one-wicket win late on last Sunday's fourth day handed the home side the series lead and after over two decades of drought against the Asian side, West Indies now find themselves within touching distance of a series success.